Over the past few years, I have continued to develop a portfolio of consultancy work for other, primarily music education, organisations.

 - How does the autonomy of the private instrumental curriculum support and challenge the quality of teaching and learning?

-Using a grounded theory approach, three semi-structured interviews provided a basis for research which was then expanded to include an online survey of private teachers which received 486 responses.
-Ensuring constant dialogue between data gathered and existing literature, interview and survey data were coded and analysed, and key themes identified.
+From a social constructivist position, and situated within an interpretivist paradigm, I conducted three unstructured interviews with private teachers.
+These provided the foundation for research which was then expanded to include an online survey of private teachers which received 486 responses.
+Using an iterative approach, ensuring constant dialogue between data gathered and existing literature, interview and survey data were thematically coded and analysed, and key themes identified.

-This thesis makes a valuable contribution to an area previously under-researched, highlighting a number of implications for practice.
-At a time when state-funded music provision is under threat, it is essential we seek to better-understand the role private teachers play as part of the wider music education profession.
+This research makes a valuable contribution to an under-researched area of music education, highlighting a number of implications for practice.
+At a time when state-funded music provision is under threat, it is essential that key stakeholders better-understand the role private teachers play as part of the wider music education profession.

 The University of York Music Education and Music Psychology Conference (June 2016)